Fohdeesha/quanta-brocade/documentation/index.md

 ```
 copy tftp flash 192.168.1.49 brocadeboot.bin bootrom
 ```
-You should see some dots as it flashes.
-When it finishes the dots will stop and you'll need to hit enter to return to the prompt.
+You should see some dots as it flashes - after they stop moving, wait 30 seconds or so and hit enter to return to the prompt.
 Reboot the switch so the new bootloader fixes perms - you won't be able to write to flash until you do this:
 ```
 reload
 ```